DORA Process in DHCP – Explained in detail

 Summary

 DORA is a sequence of messages of the DHCP process.
-The DHCP Server and DHCP Client exchanges some message and after that DHCP provide an IP address to DHCP client.
+The DHCP Server and DHCP Client exchange some messages and after that, DHCP provides an IP address to the DHCP client.

 Did you find this article helpfu?
 Please share this article on social platforms like facebook and shows us some love 🙂